Perth Airport: Road

-Road access from the city centre to terminals T1 and T2 is via Tonkin Highway and Airport Drive, and to terminals T3 and T4 via Tonkin Highway and Dunreath Drive.
-All terminals are serviced by a number of private charter bus operators that can normally be accessed through most major hotels in the city centre.
+Road access from the city to terminals T1 and T2 is via Tonkin Highway and Airport Drive, and to terminals T3 and T4 via Tonkin Highway, Dunreath Drive and Brearley Avenue, or via Great Eastern Highway and Fauntleroy Avenue.

-Transperth operates route 292, a circular route connecting terminals T3 and T4 to Redcliffe station.

-Transperth operates route 37, a route connecting terminals T1 and T2 to Oats Street station, on the Armadale line.
+Transperth operates route 292, a circular route connecting terminals T3 and T4 to Redcliffe railway station.
+Transperth also operates route 37 from terminals T1 and T2 to Curtin University bus station.
+A transfer bus is operated by Carbridge between the T1/T2 and T3/T4 terminal precincts.
+Horizons West operate services between the terminals and surrounding carparks.

-A large number of taxi companies have set up operations in the past, and provide transport facilities from the airport to other parts of the city.
+A number of car rental companies have set up operations at the airport, and all terminals feature pick-up and drop-off areas dedicated to taxis and rideshare services.